 We use security automation capabilities that automatically detect and respond to threats targeting our apps.

-A virtual private cloud (VPC), a bastion host, or VPN with network access control lists (ACL's) and no public IP addresses.
+A virtual private cloud (VPC), a bastion host, or VPN with network access control lists (ACLs) and no public IP addresses.

 IP address filtering.